dearing/havoc_server/README.md

 ============
 [![forthebadge](http://forthebadge.com/images/badges/fuck-it-ship-it.svg)](http://forthebadge.com)

-This is a web server wrapping [havoc](https://github.com/dearing/havoc).
+This is a web server wrapping [havoc].

 ABOUT
 -----

 I find it tedious to always hunt down something basic enough to demonstrate a working deployment and also be useful enough to tinker with when it is up.
-So this is born, a replacement for the ubiquitous [hello_world](https://github.com/search?q=hello_world&type=Repositories&utf8=%E2%9C%93).
-Out of the box it offers [http/pprof](https://golang.org/pkg/net/http/pprof/) on :8081 and listens for API requests on :8080.
+So this is born, a replacement for the ubiquitous [hello_world].
+Out of the box it offers [http/pprof] on :8081 and listens for API requests on :8080.
 Which ought to be configurable in the future. :coffee:

 The only real DATA is a byte array set to the size and acted on by the api itself: